AndersonKito-Dev/AndersonKito-Dev/README.md

 Here are some of my recent projects:

-- [Project 1](https://github.com/AndersonKito-Dev/curso-html-css/tree/main/modulo_2/d010) - Site of the CursoEmVideo.
+- [CursoEmVideo's site](https://andersonkito-dev.github.io/curso-html-css/modulo_2/d010/) - Site of the CursoEmVideo.

 ## GitHub Statistics